Kirubel-Eshetu/JZPIS/README.md

 ➢ Management of prison cell.

-Since the system was developed for a final year project defense, a detailed documentation was also made.
+📕 Since the system was developed for a final year project defense, a detailed documentation was also made.
 The documentation of the project was presented in two phases:

 -> System Design and
 -> Implementaiton.

---The documentation is the manual that can help you to understand and use the system.
+📑 The documentation is the manual that can help you to understand and use the system.
 Since the system is open source, you can see the system's blueprint through this documentation.

---The documentation contains the following chapters:
+5️⃣ The documentation contains the following chapters:

 -> Introduction to the proposal of the system